bigredwill/simons.dev-nuxt/content/now.md

-> Currently (Summer 2024)
-> Will is currently hacking on [osc.link](https://github.com/laubsauger/osc.link) to make interactive artwork more seamless.
+>  hacking on [osc.link](https://github.com/laubsauger/osc.link) to make interactive artwork more seamless.

 - Currently working as a freelance software engineer.
 - Taking a UI/UX design course through <a href="https://designlab.com/">DesignLab</a>